 - i.
 Standards of conduct. - ii.
-PCC will annually distribute the DAAPP information to all students and College employees. - iii.
-Legal sanctions for unlawful possession or distribution of illegal drugs and alcohol.
+PCC will distribute the DAAPP to each student and employee at each campus and site, by email, each semester. - iii.
+Legal sanctions for unlawful possession or distribution of illegal drugs and alcohol. - iv.
+Health risks associated with the abuse of alcohol and the use of illegal drugs. - v.
+Available counseling, treatment, and rehabilitation programs.